Option for the poor: Liberation theology debate

+More than ever, it is important that numerous Christians, whose faith is clear and who are committed to live the Christian life in its fullness, become involved in the struggle for justice, freedom, and human dignity because of their love for their disinherited, oppressed, and persecuted brothers and sisters.
+More than ever, the Church intends to condemn abuses, injustices, and attacks against freedom, wherever they occur and whoever commits them.
+She intends to struggle, by her own means, for the defense and advancement of the rights of mankind, especially of the poor.

-The Instruction implied that some liberation theologians supported methods similar to the deprivation of people's freedoms by totalitarian regimes in the name of liberation.
+What separates legitimate Catholic liberation theology from illegitimate Marxist propaganda, the Instruction argued, is the fact that we are all called to continually work towards a better world, including the continual improvement of conditions for the poor and marginalized.
+We are not, however, called to fully overturn the unjust power dynamics in this world by succumbing to the sin of unjust violence and greed ourselves.
+Indeed, the Instruction implied that some liberation theologians supported methods similar to the deprivation of people's freedoms by totalitarian regimes in the name of liberation.
 It charged that these supporters "betray the very poor they mean to help."

+Compendium of the Social Doctrine of the Church, written by the Pontifical Council for Justice and Peace under Pope John Paul II, argues that we must accept that it may not be possible to fully eliminate the problem of poverty completely from this world.
+It stated:

+Christian realism, while appreciating on the one hand the praiseworthy efforts being made to defeat poverty, is cautious on the other hand regarding ideological positions and Messianistic beliefs that sustain the illusion that it is possible to eliminate the problem of poverty completely from this world.
+This will happen only upon Christ's return, when he will be with us once more, for ever.

 Jesuit theologian Enrique Nardoni has argued at length in his exhaustive study, Rise Up, O Judge, that the Bible as a whole and its cultural context support a preferential option for the poor.

 Several representatives of Latin American liberation theology also use the option for the poor as a criterion for assessing environmental conflicts.
 Arguing that the consequences of environmental degradation are distributed unequally and concern the developing countries and the poor to a greater extent than the industrialized countries that caused the problem, authors like Leonardo Boff urge the Church to get engaged in environmental policy advocacy and to act as a lawyer on the side of the poor and marginalized.
 A position paper of the German Bishops' Conference on Climate Change (2007) therefore pleads for also applying the option for the poor to the victims of climate change (no. 40).